-There are two groups of family based immigrant visa categories provided under the provisions of United States immigration law, including immediate relatives and family preference categories.
+There are two groups of family-based immigrant visa categories: immediate relatives and family preference categories.

 An experienced Albuquerque family immigration attorney can advise you on which category to apply for.
 Immediate Relative Immigrant Visas are unlimited in quantity and are based on a close family relationship with a United States citizen identified as an Immediate Relative.
 Immediate relative visa types include:

 - IR-2: Unmarried child of a U.S. Citizen Under 21 Years of Age

 - IR-3: Orphan adopted abroad by a U.S. Citizen